dp247/Freeview-EPG/README.md

 - You're welcome to request channel additions (see [Contributing](#contributing)), but I'll only add channels that are **free-to-air**.
 - If you're looking for a longer EPG, the [custom](https://github.com/dp247/Freeview-EPG/tree/custom) branch allows for this.
 However, the logic of the branch is also out-of-date and I have no immediate plans to continue development on it.
 - The software and data are provided as-is.
 While I intend for it to be as reliable as possible, certain aspects are out of my control.
-- This project is not owned by, related to or affiliated with BBC, ITV plc, Channel Four Television Corporation, Sky Group, Everyone TV or DTV Services Ltd.

 ## Related projects
 - [YouTube to M3U8](https://github.com/dp247/YouTubeToM3U8) - converts and maintains YouTube live streams in a single M3U8 playlist